usofnem/registrar-app/README.md

 ## Build with Nextjs

-You can clone this DAPP and build new version with your own. clone this DAPP :
+You can clone this DAPP and build new version with your own. clone this DAPP.

 ```
 git clone https://github.com/usofnem/registrar-app.git